 How do Installment Loans Work?

-Just like with personal loans, this option is mainly different due to interest rates, terms, and amount available.
+Just like with personal loans, this option is mainly related to credit history, interest rates, terms, and amount requested.
 An installment loan is most suited for someone with fair to good credit.

 If you’re not a qualified borrower for personal loans, comparing installment loans can still provide the funds needed.
 For those with a less than stellar credit score there is also the option of bad credit loans to consider, which come with higher interest rates.

 RELATED: How to Get a Loan With Bad Credit